johnsyweb/QRTY/README.md

 2. Upload the contents of the `src/` directory to the web server at `/QRTY/`
 3. Ensure the `.nojekyll` file is included (prevents Jekyll processing on GitHub Pages)

-The app uses only static files (HTML, CSS, JavaScript) and a CDN-hosted library (jsQR), so no server-side processing is required.
+The app uses only static files (HTML, CSS, JavaScript) and CDN-hosted libraries (jsQR and ZXing), so no server-side processing is required.

 ## License